 Cheap Places to Eat in Panama City Beach

-In addition to finding affordable things to do in Panama City Beach, it's pretty easy to save money on food while you’re there.
-Your condo will be the cheapest place to eat.
-If you rented a place with a kitchen, shop at one of the many local grocery stores and cook your own meals to save some dough.
+In addition to finding affordable things to do in Panama City Beach, it’s pretty easy to save money on food while you’re here.
+If you rented a condo with a kitchen, that will be the cheapest place to eat; shop at one of the many local grocery stores and cook your own meals to save some dough.

-David’s Snowballs offers some of the best-shaved ice I’ve ever had.
-They serve truly authentic New Orleans cuisine, as the owner moved from there to Panama City Beach after Hurricane Katrina.
+David’s Sno-Balls offers some of the best-shaved ice I’ve ever had.
+They serve authentic New Orleans cuisine, as the owner moved from there to Panama City Beach after Hurricane Katrina.
 The prices are very reasonable, especially in light of just how good the food is.

-We go to Texas Roadhouse when we want a decent-priced steak.
+My wife and I go to Texas Roadhouse when we want a decent-priced steak.
 The floor is littered with peanut shells, so it isn’t exactly fine dining.
 But the atmosphere is a lot of fun.
-If you plan on eating here during peak season, make sure to take advantage of the call-ahead waiting list.
+If you plan on eating here during peak season, take advantage of the call-ahead waiting list.